tds333/stdconfigparser/docu/description.rst

 Keep in mind the interpolation is still a simple string interpolation on access before the converter is called.
 The result of the interpolation must be valid JSON.

+All this magic is nothing more than a helper provided for StdConfigParser users.
+It is the same as getting the string and than using json.loads().

 Style guide